10 ways Africans may benefit from Artificial Intelligence

 8. Improving education: AI could benefit African education in many ways.
 It could automate tasks like grading, help improve courses, and tutor students.
 On a side note, many universities are starting AI programs for study.

 9. Making entertainment more personal: I mentioned earlier that services like Spotify and Netflix are already using AI.
-And it's only going to get more personalized.
-AI will be able to analyze a movie scene, understand what characters are feeling, and determine the mood and themes of specific content, among others.
+And it's only going to get more personalised.
+AI will be able to analyse a movie scene, understand what characters are feeling, and determine the mood and themes of specific content, among others.

 10. Boosting creativity: AI has written movie screenplays and painted paintings worth thousands of dollars.
 If you ever want to draw but you don't know how to start, AI can help you.
 Google released a program that guesses what you're drawing and then presents you with a list of previously created drawings.
 Writing, music, and design are also using AI.